You can do these activities one or more times a week to add:

-The helper (See me in the pictures) holds the anterior superior iliac crest... or the front of the hip bone.
-Press down about as much as you would to put a lid on a food container... firm but not a lot.
+The helper holds the anterior superior iliac crest… or the front of the hip bone.
+Press down about as much as you would to put a lid on a food container… firm but not a lot.
 Enough to notice, but not to make a statement, ok?

 As the helper pushes down and back on her hip bone the mother lets her top leg fall into the air.
 It hangs limp – you’ll have to coach her to let her leg go.
 Hold her firm so she believes she can do this without slipping off.
 Let her leg hang freely, it should not touch the floor or you!
 Wait a minute or two.
 In labor, wait through and between three contractions (two if she seems like she’d never make it through three, you know her personality).

 How long?
-This is hard to answer, but most important =Read IMPORTANT!!= is to do it on both sides!
+This is hard to answer, but most important is to do it on both sides!

 How frequent?
 A time or two in pregnancy and then again in those labors that are long, delayed or have malpositions.

-Indications, or do this when...
-Asynclitism; posterior presentation; to enhance a vaginal breech (done before labor or in early labor); slow descent due to a first time mother's strong pelvic floor (ballerinas and horseback riders, runners, etc.) Long previous labors or pushing stages.
+Do this for…..asynclitism; posterior presentation; to enhance a vaginal breech (done before labor or in early labor); slow descent due to a first time mother’s strong pelvic floor (ballerinas and horseback riders, runners, etc.) Long previous labors or pushing stages.
 Hip pain.
 Preventative or to help along a labor.

-Counter-indications, or don't use this when....
-I suppose some back injuries of significant sort, like surgeries or spinal damage.
-I'm not sure who you wouldn't do this on.
-I suppose you wouldn't do it with a very large woman if you couldn't hold her from falling forward off the table or hospital bed.
+Don’t do this if…. you have significant back injuries, like surgeries or spinal damage.
+You wouldn’t do it with a very large woman if you couldn’t hold her from falling forward off the table or hospital bed.
 There is no need to do this if labor is progressing well.
-It can be done during pushing stage if labor slows due to a "tight fit" or asynclitic head or there is reason to "make more room."
+It can be done during pushing stage if labor slows due to a “tight fit” or asynclitic head or there is reason to “make more room.”

 Ask the laboring mother before you start, to hold the position for 3 contractions on one side and 3 contractions on the other side.
 Let the mother pick which side to start on.
 She will pick the more comfortable side first and that’s fine.

 This technique is awesome.
 It has helped many women avoid a cesarean (but not all).
-I would say it works wonders and After its done, the reduction in the pain women feel in labor is significant!
+I would say it works wonders!
+After it’s done, the reduction in the pain women feel in labor is significant!